Recommended Reading (and more)

 Situational and Relational Awareness-

-"The Gift of Fear," by Gavin de Becker, breaks down numerous systems involved in identifying and recognizing subtle signs of danger and violence.
 I'd recommend this book to anyone- especially those who identify as part of a marginalized group who are working in the music industry, and/or have history of relational / societal trauma.

 "How to Win Friends and Influence People"